openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 Creating a Team
 =======================

-If no teams exist in the topic, if existing teams have reached the maximum number of members, or if you do not want to join any of the existing teams in the topic, you can create a new team.
+Try to find an existing team to join, before creating a new team.

 When you create a new team in a topic, you are automatically added as a member.